pyiron/pyiron_atomistics/docs/index.md

 * implementing high-throughput approaches based on atomistic codes
 * to learn more about method development and Big Data in material science.

-Please also check out the [pyiron contributing guidelines](source/developers.html)
+Please also check out the pyiron contributing guidelines.

 ## Citing
 If you use pyiron in your research, please consider citing the following work: